 STRESS REMOVER!
-This hilarious VIDEO will leave you in stitches and make your day (WATCH)
+This hilarious video will leave you in stitches and make your day (WATCH)

 STRESS REMOVER!
-This hilarious VIDEO will leave you in stitches and make your day (WATCH)Editor's Choice, Entertainment News, Featured Articles, Lifestyle, Videos 08:13
+This hilarious video will leave you in stitches and make your day (WATCH)Editor's Choice, Entertainment News, Featured Articles, Lifestyle, Videos 07:45

-- If you are not having a good day, this hilarious video will put a smile on your face.
+If you are not having the best of days, this crazy guy will put a smile on your face.

 Savage Responses